krish6m/TestAutomation/README.md

 # TestAutomation
-Purpose is to create sample project
+Purpose is to create sample project and test in cloud